7 Tips for Finding Cheap Flights (That You Probably Didn’t Know About)

 1. Search incognito

-Have you noticed how the flights you’re tracking increase in price every day or two?
+Have you noticed how the flights you’ve had your eye on seem to keep increasing in price every day or two?
+You can thank dynamic flight pricing for that.
 While part of the reason may be because of natural supply and demand, it can also be because the cookies in your browser follow your every move.

 Search engines track you when you search for flights and increase the price accordingly.
 It’s a way to create a sense of urgency and push you into buying the tickets faster.